 With just the right techniques, on the basis of these sciences, geology investigates the subterranean world.
 Geological knowledge is important for being a science itself but it also consists of numerous practical approaches: natural resource explorations e.g., ores, gas, water, and oil, etc., understanding and predicting natural disasters e.g., earthquakes, tsunamis, volcanic eruptions, etc.,

-Furthermore, it includes the understanding of our planet and its’ climate.
+Furthermore, Geology studies the understanding of our planet and its climate.
 Therefore, the importance of geology is just as significant or more in comparison to other sciences.

 Importance of our Environment

-It is a fair statement to say Studying Geology is a fundamental aspect of society and the future.
+It is a fair statement to say that Geology is the study of fundamental aspects of society and the future.

 Our environment plays a crucial role in shaping us as a society.
 To clarify, what we see, feel, and interact with on day to day basis is the single most important factor that influences our growth and personalities as individuals.